 Pop a few handfuls of Pittsburgh Popcorn Company’s Chunky Chocolate Caramel mix and you’ll be hooked.
 Not quite a meal, look for this caramel popcorn drizzled with milk chocolate to fill in the spaces as dessert or midday snack.
 Grab a bag downtown, the Strip District, Oakland, or online!
 Yeah, they’ll ship it right to you. !

-What does cheat day look like?
-Well if you’re a BBQ fan, it probably looks like messy fingers and a smile slathered with sauce.
-And Pittsburgh’s barbecue scene is heating up.
+Pittsburgh’s barbecue scene is on point.
 Start with South Side BBQ’s Bar-Ba-Cone, a southern mash-up for the ages.
 Southern-style, slow-cooked pulled pork topped with a pile of mac & cheese and North Carolina Coleslaw…all in a waffle cone.
 Too exotic?
 Saddle up at Brookline’s Smoq Pitt, where they’re smoking locally-sourced meats in-house and saucing it up with their original recipe.
 Though if you’re a true carnivore, try Union Pig & Chicken for your rib, meatloaf, brisket, or even tofu fix!

 Where at?
 Prantl’s Bakery (multiple locations)